 A: It’s both.
-Federal housing regulators such as the Consumer Financial Protection Bureau, the Department of Housing and Urban Development, the Federal Housing Finance Agency, the Office of the Comptroller of the Currency, and the Federal Housing Insurance Corporation all play important roles to ensure that creditworthy Americans have access to safe and affordable home loans.
+Federal housing regulators such as the Consumer Financial Protection Bureau, the Department of Housing and Urban Development, the Federal Housing Finance Agency, the Office of the Comptroller of the Currency, and the Federal Deposit Insurance Corporation all play important roles to ensure that creditworthy Americans have access to safe and affordable home loans.
 Care must be taken so that policies complement one another and are not working at cross-purposes.
 It’s also going to be important to reexamine how manufactured housing fits into federal lawmakers’ affordable housing and home lending agendas.
 For example, the Federal Housing Finance Agency could do more to promote access to safe, affordable loans for manufactured housing.
 Bank regulators could strengthen CRA regulations for that purpose too, and for making it easier to get a small mortgage loan.

 The states have a large role to play to ensure strong consumer protections for borrowers who use alternative financing arrangements.
 As I’ve said, we don’t know a great deal about how extensive these issues are, or about the outcomes of the people who use these loans.
 That’s where Pew sees our role.
 Just as we’ve done with our consumer finance project, we can create a fact base that will help policymakers better understand borrowers’ experiences, potential harms, and outcomes.
 Hopefully, this will help legislators and regulators as they formulate and weigh policy options, potentially leading to effective solutions they may not have otherwise considered.